Waterloo, Iowa: 2010 census

 As of the census of 2010, there were 68,406 people, 28,607 households, 17,233 families residing in the city.
 The population density was 1114.3 PD/sqmi.
 There were 30,723 housing units at an average density of 500.5 /mi2.
 The racial makeup of the city was 77.3% White, 15.5% African American, 0.3% Native American, 1.1% Asian, 0.3% Pacific Islander, 2.6% from other races, and 3.0% from two or more races.
 Hispanic or Latino people of any race were 5.6% of the population.

 There were 28,607 households, of which 29.9% had children under the age of 18 living with them, 40.3% were married couples living together, 14.9% had a female householder with no husband present, 5.1% had a male householder with no wife present, and 39.8% were non-families.
 31.6% of all households were made up of individuals, and 11.2% had someone living alone who was 65 years of age or older.
 The average household size was 2.35 and the average family size was 2.95.

 The median age in the city was 35.9 years.
 23.7% of residents were under the age of 18; 10.4% were between the ages of 18 and 24; 26.4% were from 25 to 44; 25.5% were from 45 to 64; and 14% were 65 years of age or older.
 The gender makeup of the city was 48.4% male and 51.6% female.

 Metropolitan area

 The Waterloo-Cedar Falls Metropolitan Statistical Area consists of Black Hawk, Bremer, and Grundy counties.
 The area had a 2000 census population of 163,706 and a 2008 estimated population of 164,220.

 Waterloo is next to Cedar Falls, home to the University of Northern Iowa.
 Small suburbs include Evansdale, Hudson, Raymond, Elk Run Heights, Gilbertville, and Washburn.

 The largest employers in the Waterloo/Cedar Falls MSA, according to the Cedar Valley Regional Partnership of Iowa, as of 2021 include (in order): John Deere, Tyson Fresh Meats, the University of Northern Iowa, Omega Cabinetry, Bertch Cabinet, Target Regional Distribution Center, Croell Redi Mix, Cuna Mutrual, and CBE Companies.

+Economy

+Waterloo has an economy currently based in agricultural manufacturing, healthcare, meatpacking, education, banking, and tourism.
+Large national corporations with locations in the Waterloo area include John Deere, MercyOne, UnityPoint, Tyson Foods, Ferguson Enterprises, and Masterbrand Cabinets which is a subsidiary of Fortune Brands Innovations.
+Large locally owned businesses and public employers include the City of Waterloo, Black Hawk County, Hawkeye Community College, Veridian Credit Union, Isle Casino, and Lost Island Theme Park and Waterpark.
+Other major employers located in adjoining Cedar Falls but within the combined metropolitan area include the University of Northern Iowa, Cedar Falls Community Schools, CBE Companies, Inc., a Target Distribution Center, and Viking Pump.